 A typical offer is likely to be 2 x D at A level, or a Pass/Merit profile in a relevant BTEC National Diploma/Certificate, together with a number of GCSE grades at C or above including English.

 International qualifications will be assessed against these criteria.
 Speakers of other languages will need to possess an IELTS band score of 6.0 (with no-less than 5.5 in any one element) or a recognised English Level 2 qualification.
 It is recommended that you have a recognised Maths Level 2 qualification on entry or seek to undertake one whilst on your course.

+Students for part time study are required to hold a relevant level 3 qualification and will need to be working in the health and wellbeing sector.
 Full time students will need approx. 10-12 hours a week, voluntary or paid work experience in a suitable setting on-going throughout their study.

 All students will be interviewed prior to selection on the course and have opportunity to discuss placement requirements.

 APEL may be possible dependant on qualifications and experience.